How to Protect Your Basement from Water Damage

 In addition to tending to the water source, bolster your basement to protect it from future water damage potential.

-1. Watch your water bill: Not every kind of water damage leads to wading through a pool of basement water.
+Not every kind of water damage leads to wading through a pool of basement water.
 Some can start with a slow trickle from a leaky pipe fitting.
 If that pipe is behind a wall, you may not notice the issue until the damage is done.
-However, by keeping an eye on your water bill and questioning even small unexplained rises in usage can provide a clue that a leak may be in progress
+However, by keeping an eye on your water bill and questioning even small unexplained rises in usage can provide a clue that a leak may be in progress.

-2. Tend to cracks: Water can get into your basement through cracks in your walls or foundation, as well as to damaged window wells.
-Patch and repair all cracks and fissures no matter how small they may seem.
+Water can get into your basement through cracks in your walls or foundation, as well as to damaged window wells.
+Patch and repair all cracks and fissures, no matter how small they may seem.

 Basement Waterproofing in Kansas